 Jim was the most loyal supporter of them all.
 He played just one year before sticking to the sidelines offering encouragement and advice.

-The shirts were in such high demand — especially among women — that the Murphy family distributed 177 of them.
+The shirts were in such high demand — especially among women — that the Murphy family distributed 177.

 Passing the torch

-Mud volleyball has become a generational tradition for many of the record 67 teams competing this year.
+Mud volleyball has become a generational tradition for many of the record 67 teams competing this year in the three-day competition.

 The Murphys are no exception.